-- 1 Host an NFIP Workshop. - 3 Monitor/maintain/update culverts and storm drains. - 8 Expand education on water conservation efforts. - 11 Create an official inventory of storm shelters. - 12 Create an outreach program to inform the public on storm shelter locations. - 18 Maintain a county-wide inventory of emergency generators to share capabilities and plan for replacement costs. - 20 Increase tree planting and creation of natural shelter belts. - 24 Encourage residents, specifically farmers and public works staff who maintain roads, to conduct best management practices for dust control. - 25 Identify high risk intersections and road sections and develop a process to procure funding for projects that reduce the risk. - 26 Expand existing education efforts on the dangers of driving intoxicated. - 27 Plan and monitor for opportunities to enhance facilities for bicycles, pedestrian, and off-highway vehicles. - 39 Advertise state hazard materials disposal locations.
+- 1 Host an NFIP Workshop for the public, insurance agents, and others. - 3 Monitor/maintain/update culverts and storm drains. - 8 Expand education on water conservation efforts. - 11 Create an official inventory of storm shelters. - 12 Create an outreach program to inform the public on storm shelter locations. - 18 Maintain a county-wide inventory of emergency generators to share capabilities and plan for replacement costs. - 20 Increase tree planting and creations of natural shelterbelts. - 24 Encourage residents, specifically farmers and public works staff who maintain roads, to conduct best management practices for dust control. - 25 Identify high-risk intersections and road sections and develop a process to procure funding for projects that reduce the risk. - 26 Expand existing education efforts on the dangers of driving intoxicated. - 27 Plan and monitor for opportunities to enhance facilities for bicycles, pedestrian, and off-highway vehicles. - 39 Advertise state hazard materials disposal locations.